dynatrace-oss-contrib/sdk-go/observability/opentelemetry/v2/README.md

 This package also contains extra types and helper functions that are useful in case you need to access/set the `tracecontext` in a more "low-level" way.

 They allow to inject(write) and extract(read) `tracecontext` from the event.
 This is particularly useful when dealing with code that has no notion of a "request" nor a context.
-For example, long-running background processes pooling from a queue.
+For example, long-running background processes polling from a queue.

 >Note: To learn more about the propagation, take a look at the [Propagators API SPEC](https://github.com/open-telemetry/opentelemetry-specification/blob/v1.6.1/specification/context/api-propagators.md).